alananguyen03/inet4031-testlab12/README.md

 The .env file stores enviornment variables required by the Docker containers.
 It contains the following variables:

--DB_ROOT_PASSWORD: Password for the root user
+- DB_ROOT_PASSWORD: Password for the root user
--DB_NAME: Database name
+- DB_NAME: Database name
--DB_USER: Database username
+- DB_USER: Database username
--DB_PASSWORD: Database password
+- DB_PASSWORD: Database password

 A teammate will need to create their own .env file before running the application, providing their own values and credentials.